Paint Dissolve

 Paint Surface

 I was inspired by melting paint and overlapping colors so I started building the material with 2 texture samples, each with custom panning (controlled by artist).
 In rotating and panning the specific textures we’re able to simulate advection similar to a lava lamp.
 After the texture is rendered, I linear interpolate the inverse with a Color Curve (Gradient).
 The result is multiplied into the emissive node of the result.
 I added parameters to give the artist full control of the color gradients, panning speed, and noise textures.
-For fun, I added a blending parameter to simulate blending layers in Adobe Photoshop.
+A Photoshop-style blend mode parameter added as a finish to give the artist control over how the layers interact.

 I was inspired by melting paint and overlapping colors so I started building the material with 2 texture samples, each with custom panning (controlled by artist).
 In rotating and panning the specific textures we’re able to simulate advection similar to a lava lamp.
 After the texture is rendered, I linear interpolate the inverse with a Color Curve (Gradient).
 The result is multiplied into the emissive node of the result.
 I added parameters to give the artist full control of the color gradients, panning speed, and noise textures.
-For fun, I added a blending parameter to simulate blending layers in Adobe Photoshop.
+A Photoshop-style blend mode parameter added as a finish to give the artist control over how the layers interact.

 Wobble Warp Displacement